benedekrozemberczki/FSCNMF/README.md

 numpy             1.13.3
 pandas            0.20.3
 texttable         1.2.1
+scipy             1.1.0
+argparse          1.1.0
 ```

 ### Datasets

 The code takes an input graph in a csv file.
 Every row indicates an edge between two nodes separated by a comma.
 The first row is a header.
 Nodes should be indexed starting with 0.
-Sample graphs for the `Facebook Politicians` and `Facebook Companies` datasets are included in the  `data/` directory.
+A sample graph for the `Wikipedia Giraffes` is included in the  `input/` directory.

 ### Options

-Learning of the embedding is handled by the `src/embedding_clustering.py` script which provides the following command line arguments.
+Learning of the embedding is handled by the `src/main.py` script which provides the following command line arguments.

 #### Input and output options